Family of four killed in single-vehicle crash; 2 were small children

 The chief said police believe the car had been traveling east on 11th Avenue SW., left the road, struck some trees, went down an embankment and came to rest on 2nd Drive near the water treatment plant.
 He said investigators are working to determine what led to the crash.

+“We remain open to a number of possible factors, McKichan said.
 Inside the car were a man, a woman and two children younger than 5 years old.

 “There is no way we can even attempt to get anyone out,” one emergency responder said, while watching the vehicle burn, according to emergency dispatch audio.